capprogram/2021bootcamp/vectormath/README.md

 Please read [this link](https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/Broadcasting.html) up until the end of the section titled "The Final Answer, At Last!".
 This page will go over how mathematical operations on arrays of different shapes will turn out.
-It is fairly thorough so I would recommend following along with the code in python/spyder yourself to test out some of the broadcasting.
+It is fairly thorough with examples so I would recommend following along with the code in python/spyder yourself to test out some of the broadcasting.
 You do not have to do the blue rectangles labeled "Reading Comprehension" but I would consider at least reading over them and thinking critically about them. below are some additional tips that may be nice to know before you follow along with this document:

 In another tab on this same website, they formally define "Vectorized Operations".
 Read over this definition:
 ________________________________________________________